 Question 17-18 Are securitized stranded costs financial assets?

-PwC response:
+PwC response: Do not agree

 No. Reporting entities may sometimes securitize their enforceable right to impose a surcharge or tariff.
 When a reporting entity securitizes its stranded costs, it obtains cash from investors in exchange for future regulated cash flows representing the surcharge or tariff.
 Such securitizations are typically set up through a trust that sells the securities and administers the ongoing cash flows related to those securities.
 ASC 860, Transfers and Servicing, provides specific guidance on securitized stranded costs and states that they do not meet the definition of a financial asset.
 ASC 860-10- 55-7 through 55-8 indicate that securitized stranded costs are not financial assets because they are imposed on ratepayers through the surcharge or tariff (i.e., imposed by the government) and do not represent a right to receive payments from another party as a result of a contract.
 Therefore, reporting entities should evaluate transfers of stranded costs in a securitization transaction as a borrowing and consider consolidation requirements related to the securitization trust.